gen-smtp/gen_smtp/README.markdown

 IPv6 is also supported (at least serverside).

+SMTP server uses ranch as socket acceptor.
+It can use Ranch 1.3 to be compatible with cowboy 1.x, but Ranch 1.6+ is preferred.

 I (Vagabond) have had a simple gen_smtp based SMTP server receiving and parsing copies of all my email for several months and its been able to handle over 100 thousand emails without leaking any RAM or crashing the erlang virtual machine.